EduMIPS64/edumips64/docs/developer-guide.md

 ### Mac OS X

-The build works under Mac OS X (tested with Catalina 10.15.2, JDK 1.8.0.92).
+The build works under Mac OS X (tested with Catalina 10.15.2, AdoptOpenJDK 11.0.7).

 The only thing that might not work out of the box is downloading the Gradle GWT plugins, as the Maven repo uses Let's Encrypt as a certificate issuer, which